 A small section of a Cabernet Sauvignon vineyard in the hills (below Howell Mountain) but just north of Lake Hennessy was ultimately not conducive to growing Cabernet so it was grafted over to Chenin Blanc.
 Through Angela’s connections she and Rob were able to source fruit from this tiny vineyard block in 2016.
-If they continue producing wines from this variety – it will have to be from another Chenin Blanc vineyard in Napa as the fruit from this vineyard was only available one time (due to higher yields then expected in 2016).
+If they continue producing wines from this variety – it will have to be from another Chenin Blanc vineyard in Napa as the fruit from this vineyard was only available, one time (due to higher yields than expected in 2016).

 The 2016 Fourth Leaf Chenin Blanc is dark golden in the glass; it reveals bright aromatics, lemon, lime, mineralities and as it continues to open shows floral notes and becomes a bit more tropical including citrus blossom.
 On the palate shows bright acidity which is complemented nicely with a noticeable weight.
 It shows good viscosity.
 Citrus flavors including hints of lemongrass show on the palate with a richness of fruit that lingers nicely on the finish.